Privacy Policy

 - access controls,

-- contractual guarantees (e.g. standard contractual clauses for third-country transfers), - regular security checks of service providers.
+- contractual guarantees (e.g. standard contractual clauses for transfers to third countries), - regular security audits of service providers.

-Users of the suchen.expert platform have the following rights as data subjects within the meaning of the GDPR.
-These rights can be exercised at any time via the contact channels specified in this privacy policy.
+Users of the suchen.expert platform have – as data subjects within the meaning of the GDPR – the following rights.
+These may be exercised at any time via the contact channels specified in this privacy policy.

 Users can view the information they have provided themselves in their personal account.
-In addition, they have the right to obtain information from us about all personal data processed.
+Furthermore, they have the right to receive information from us regarding all personal data processed.

 11.2 Rectification and updating (Art.
 16 GDPR)

-The user may request the deletion of their personal data, provided that this does not conflict with any legal retention obligations or legitimate interests.
-Content that has been copied or archived by other users may not be completely removed.
+The user may request the erasure of their personal data, provided that this is not prevented by statutory retention obligations or legitimate interests .
+Content that has been copied or archived by other users may not be able to be removed in full.

 11.4 Restriction of processing (Art.
 18 GDPR)

-Under certain circumstances, users may request the restriction of the processing of their data, e.g. if the accuracy is disputed or the data is no longer required.
+Under certain conditions, the user may request the restriction of the processing of their data, e.g. if its accuracy is disputed or the data is no longer required.

 11.5 Data portability (Art.
 20 GDPR)